 Fluent Bit

-Fluent Bit is a lightweight, and scalable logging and metrics processor and forwarder.
-It is one of the most popular choices in cloud and container environments.
-Fluent Bit agents can be configured to send logs to Parseable with HTTP output plugin and JSON output format.
+Fluent Bit is a lightweight and scalable logging and metrics processor and forwarder.
+Fluent Bit can be configured to send logs to Parseable with HTTP output plugin and JSON output format.

 Docker Compose